 How You or a Loved One Can Get Over Meth Addiction

 Meth addiction rehabs give men and women the opportunity to quit drug abuse.
 Taking the first step to recovery is not always easy.
 The first hurdle is detox and withdrawal.
 Detox in a medical setting is considered the safest way to remove the drug from the body.
 A doctor and therapist are usually present to oversee the withdrawal process and help you manage withdrawal symptoms.

 But detox alone is not enough to end meth addiction.
 As such, follow-up treatment at a rehab like Crestview Recovery can help increase your chance of long-term sobriety.
-Clients who come to us after detox can enroll for treatment at our outpatient, intensive outpatient, or partial hospitalization facility.
+After detox, clients who come to us can enroll for treatment at our outpatient, intensive outpatient, or partial hospitalization facility.
 Even if you have lost all hope, the therapists at Crestview’s sober living program take pride in helping people restore hope and move forward in their lives.

-There are also extended care (90-day) and aftercare programs suitable for individuals who require more time in treatment.
-Core treatment involves behavioral therapy by a master level therapist who will help you develop a plan to prevent relapse.
+There are also extended care (90-day) addiction treatment and aftercare programs suitable for individuals who require more time in treatment.
+Core treatment involves behavioral therapy by a master-level therapist who will help you develop a plan to prevent relapse.
 You will be living with a group of people who are also in recovery.
 Other addiction therapies include:

 The right programs at Crestview Recovery, your commitment to sobriety, and support from family can get you on the path to recovery.
-We are are a reputable, Joint Commission accredited treatment center located in Portland, OR.
+We are a reputable Joint-Commission-accredited treatment center located in Portland, OR.
 We also serve men and women from the Pacific Northwest states Montana, Idaho, and Seattle.
 Talk to a counselor today by calling 866.262.0531.